Xilmi/Rotp-Fusion/DetailedChanges.md

 ## What's New

+25-04-30 (BR)
+- The Empire class takes over full ownership of the “race” and “datarace” calls.
+  - This is to prepare it for creating a "Species" class that will manage race, datarace, customrace, random race and abilities

 25-04-28 (BR)
 - Fixed galaxies with a single option field not following the value selected for that option.
 - Custom Species can now have their own intro: